 Our second clinical-stage therapeutic candidate, BL-8040, is a novel, short peptide that functions as a high-affinity antagonist for CXCR4, which we intend to develop for AML, stem cell mobilization and other hematological indications.
 CXCR4 is a chemokine receptor that is directly involved in tumor progression, angiogenesis (growth of new blood vessels in the tumor), metastasis (spread of tumor to other organs) and cell survival.
 CXCR4 is over-expressed in more than 70% of human cancers and its over-expression often correlates with poor prognosis.
 BL-8040 mobilizes cancer cells from the bone marrow and may therefore sensitize these cells to chemo- and bio-based anti-cancer therapy.
 In addition, BL-8040 has demonstrated a direct anti-cancer effect by inducing apoptosis (cell death).
 Multiple pre-clinical studies have shown the safety and efficacy of BL-8040.
 These studies have shown that BL-8040 is efficient, both alone and in combination with chemotherapy, in reducing malignant bone marrow cells and stimulating their cell death.
 BL-8040 also mobilizes stem cells from the bone marrow to the peripheral blood, enabling their collection for subsequent autologous or allogeneic transplantation in cancer patients.
-In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.
+In September 2013, the FDA granted an Orphan Drug Designation to BL-8040 as a therapeutic for the treatment of AML; and in January 2014, the FDA granted an Orphan Drug Designation to BL-8040 as a treatment for stem cell mobilization.